ipedrazas/flux-tutorial/deploy-grafana.md

 # Deploying a Helm chart using Helm

-Create a namespace in the namespaces directory:
+Create a yaml file `demo.yaml` with the namespace definition in the namespaces directory:

 ```
 apiVersion: v1